Gemba Academy Blog

 By Jon Miller - February 13th, 2009

-Earlier this week Ron Pereira wrote about 7 ways to reduce costs at the Lean Six Sigma Academy blog.
-He ht a nerve and kicked up quite storm of more than a dozen comments when he suggested that frequent flyer miles be saved by the comp
+Earlier this week Ron Pereira wrote about 7 ways to reduce costs in his blog.
+He ht a nerve and kicked up quite storm of more than a dozen comments when he suggested that frequent flyer miles be saved by the company and redeemed to red

 Genchi Genbutsu: Do You Really Understand It?